 Completed in 2018, the redevelopment plan for Lane Field gave the treasured spot a new lease on life.
 Branded as “BRIC,” derived from the intersecting streets at Broadway and Pacific Highway, the Lane Field project includes three hotel towers, 60,000 square feet of retail and restaurant spaces, a two-acre public park, and thousands of parking spaces.

 The redevelopment preserves the history of America’s favorite pastime with elements of baseball heritage now visible in the area.
 The old Lane Field infield is laid out with a home plate, an elevated pitcher’s mound, and lighting for the baselines.

-In October 2012, Downtown San Diego welcomed Port San Diego’s 18th public park, the Ruocco Park.
-Named after a prominent modern architect in San Diego, Lloyd Ruocco and his wife, Ilse, the park was funded through private-public partnership and the trust created by the Ruoccos.
+In October 2012, Downtown San Diego welcomed Port San Diego’s 18th public park, Ruocco Park.
+Named after a prominent modern architect in San Diego, Lloyd Ruocco, and his wife, Ilse, the park was funded through private-public partnership and the trust created by the Ruoccos.

 Located at the intersection of West Harbor Drive and Pacific Highway, and adjacent to Seaport Village, the park spans 3.3 acres offering amazing views of the San Diego Bay and Downtown San Diego.

 Ruocco Park is a nature’s paradise blending ornamental horticulture with art and the use of hardscape.
 The spectacular open green space with a bounty of fern pines, eucalyptus branches, and xeriscape gardens, draws in residents and visitors from all over the city and beyond.